digital-futures-academy/airport-challenge/DomainModels.md

 #### Tests
 1. There is an `airportCapacity @number` that can be called - default capacity
 2. When `modifyAirportCapacity` is called, `airportCapacity @number` changes to expected number.
+3. `modifyAirportCapacity` can only change airport capacity to an integer

 ### User Story 3